weilycoder/Jiyu_udp_attack/README.md

   -tp, --target-port port
-                        Port to send packets to (default: 4705) -i, --ip-id ip_id     IP ID for the packet (default: random ID) -m, --message msg     Message to send
+                        Port to send packets to (default: 4705) -i, --ip-id ip_id     IP ID for the packet (default: random ID)

+Attack Action:
+  Specify the action to perform on the target machine.

+  -m, --message msg     Message to send
   -w, --website url     Website URL to ask to open
   -c, --command command